-All grants, donations and disbursements are scrutinised by the administrators, and recommendations are submitted to Trustees.
+All grants, donations and disbursements are scrutinised and recommendations are submitted to Trustees.
 The Trustees themselves are sufficiently qualified to ensure that grants are made in line with the aims and objectives of the Charity.
 The risk of making inappropriate grants is minimised by conducting appropriate due diligence checks.
-Where appropriate, all beneficiaries are required to undertake to return the funds if they cease operating, and all donations to the Foundations are subject to anti-money laundering checks.
+Where appropriate, all donations to the Foundations are subject to anti-money laundering checks.